Javran/Thinking-dumps/pcph-learn/src/Ch08/NOTES.md

 waiting on the same `MVar`, it is important to use `readMVar` instead of `takeMVar`.
 Because `takeMVar` reads the value but won't put it back, so only one thread can get a result while all other waiting threads can't.

+## Exceptions in Haskell

+- One must give explicit type on what exception should be caught.

+- Exceptions form a hierarchy, at the top of the hierarchy is a type called `SomeException`.
+  If we specify exception to be of this type, then we will end up catching all exceptions in the context.